Scaling GraphLLM with Bilevel-Optimized Sparse Querying: Experiment

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our method on six real-world text-attributed graph datasets covering node classification (Instagram, Photo, Computer -- homogeneous graphs from \cite{wu2025a}) and node regression (User-ltv, Item-ltv, Post-votes -- heterogeneous graphs from \cite{robinson2024}, with downsampling applied due to the large original size).
-Basic dataset statistics including number of nodes and edges, average token count are summarized in Table~\ref{tab:dataset-stats}.
+\textbf{Datasets.} We conduct the main experiments on six real-world text-attributed graph datasets covering node classification (Instagram, Photo, Computer -- homogeneous graphs from \cite{wu2025a}) and node regression (User-ltv, Item-ltv, Post-votes -- heterogeneous graphs from \cite{robinson2024}, with downsampling applied due to the large original size).
+Basic dataset statistics, including the number of nodes and edges and the average token count, are summarized in Table~\ref{tab:dataset-stats}.
+The table also includes the additional large-scale datasets used outside the main overall-performance tables: ogbn-products for the million-scale study in Section~\ref{subsec:large-scale} and arXiv for the additional scalability study in Appendix~\ref{sec: arxiv-scalability}.
 Detailed information and dataset splitting methods are presented in Appendix~\ref{sec: appendix-dataset}.
 Unless otherwise specified, all reported time metrics refer to the total end-to-end execution time, covering preprocessing, training, and testing stages.